 Firms can decide whether to produce some goods and services in-house or purchase them from the market.
 Increasingly, they are purchasing from the market-using subcontractors, temp agencies, and other outsourced labor.
 Low-wage workers' wages decline when they are outsourced, but little is known about how outsourcing affects remaining workers.
 If firms are rent sharing, outsourcing might increase remaining workers' earnings because there are more rents or fewer workers to share them with.
 This paper measures the impact of occupational layoff (OL) outsourcing, where firms outsource some occupations, on the earnings and separations of workers who remain employed by those firms.
 Using employer-employee data based on German social security records in a dynamic difference-in-differences design, outsourcing increases remaining workers' long-run earnings by 6% in a sample of 260 OL outsourcing events.
-Remainers are also more likely to stay at the outsourcing firm.
-Higher earnings and lower separations is consistent with remainers receiving additional rents.
-Earnings gains are larger for workers in the bottom-half of the within-firm wage distribution.
-When comparing effects of outsourcing by collective bargaining agreements (CBAs), outsourcing increases remainers' long-term earnings by 6% in firms with CBAs, and lowers short-term earnings by 3% in firms without CBAs.
-These results are consistent with a model of wage setting where firms compensate remainers in the presence of a CBA.
-When there is no CBA, firms do not compensate remainers, and can lower their wages.
-Analyzing the impact of outsourcing on within-firm and overall
+Remainers are also more likely to stay at the outsourcing firm-outsourcing decreases the probability of remainers switching firms by 7.5 percentage points.
+Higher earnings and fewer separations are consistent with remainers receiving additional rents.
+Earnings gains are larger for workers in the bottom-half of the within-firm earnings distribution.
+Outsourcing only increases remainers' earnings in firms with collective bargaining agreements (CBAs).
+In firms with CBAs, outsourcing increases remainers' long-term earnings by 6%.
+In firms without CBAs, outsourcing lowers short-term earnings by 3%.
+The results are consistent with a model of wage setting where outsourcing firms with CBAs need to compensate remainers.
+When there is no CBA, firms

-^{}dmd2195@columbia.edu.
+\dmd2195@columbia.edu.
 Website: https://sites.google.com/view/ddeibler/home Many thanks to Bentley MacLeod, Suresh Naidu, and Miguel Urquiola for their helpful advice.
 Many thanks to Tanya Avilova, Iain Bamford, Ihsaan Bassier, Michael Best, Sandra Black, Sydnee Caldwell, Cynthia Doniger, Andrew Garin, Len Goff, Lucas Husted, Simon Jager, Matt Mazewski, David Rosenkranz, Johannes Schmieder, Gregor Schubert, Anna Stansbury, Pablo Warnes, Ron Yang, and the Columbia Applied Micro Seminar.

-wage inequality, a typical outsourcing event in the sample lowers the within-firm gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
-11.7% of workers are part of an outsourcing event.
-Using Recentered Influence Functions, a 1% increase in the share of workers part of an outsourcing event increases earnings at the top of the distribution by approximately 10-15%, and the overall gini index by 10%.
-Remainers are relative high-wage, and outsourcing increases their earnings.
-By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on wage inequality.
+do not compensate remainers and can lower their wages.
+Analyzing the impact of outsourcing on within-firm and overall wage inequality, a typical outsourcing event in the sample lowers the within-firm Gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
+Using Recentered Influence Functions, increasing the share of workers part of an outsourcing event by 1 percentage point (from a baseline of 11.7%) increases earnings at the top of the distribution by approximately 10-15%, and the overall Gini index by 10%.
+Remainers are relatively high-wage, and outsourcing increases their earnings.
+By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on earnings inequality in Germany.